Smithers has been largely disregarded because he happened to have been right.

 Despite the mastery of the Anglo-American Humpty Dumpty Anglo-Saxonists, foržon nu does not mean "so that but now", nor "wherefore now"; although "wherefore" gets closer.
 Hweorfeš does not mean "roams", "burst" or "moves"; it means "turns" or "is thrown" (cast).
 Hrežer does not mean "breast"; its closest English equivalent is "wraith".
 Ofer means "beyond".
 (My bonnie lies over the ocean --- not on or above it.)
 Ežel implies "domain".
 Eoržan sceatas does not mean "the surfaces of the earth".
 The phrase refers to the womb-like earthen tomb to which man returns, when he dies.
 Eft means "then".
 Gielleš means "yells"; possibly "screams" or "shrieks", but nothing less.
 Hweteš means "sharpens" (steels).
 Węl means, most emphatically, "death".
 (Valhalla, the death hall, was modelled on the Roman Coliseum.)
 Holma cannot possibly mean "seas": it probably means "skerries", ie islets of a coastal archipelago.

-Moreover, unwearnum cannot by any cogent stretch of the imagination mean "irresistibly".
+Moreover, unwearnum cannot by any cogent stretch mean "irresistibly".

 Because unwearnum means "defenceless", anfloga means "on-flier".